When viewing videos, photos, and other visual content on your device, most of the time the small screen just won’t do.

 Newer TV models have built-in mirroring options available but have been proprietary, like Samsung’s AllShare system which works only with select Samsung Galaxy phones, or LG’s ScreenShare which is compatible with both Miracast and Intel Wi-Di devices.

-Our quick and easy to install UK VPN used on an InvizBox 2 router will allow you to create a VPN home network that any of your streaming devices can connect to, allowing you to watch UK TV abroad, just as if you were in the UK.
+Alternatively, our quick and easy to install UK VPN used on an InvizBox 2 router will allow you to create a VPN home network that any of your streaming devices can connect to, allowing you to watch TV abroad.